nsi-iff/plone-examples/should-plone/shouldplone/README.rst

 should-plone
 ============
-Complete product for integration tests using Splinter-Plone - thus using a real Plone instance.
+Plonefied version of should-plone.
+Integration tests also using Splinter-Plone.

-For using it you need to install shouldplone product in your Plone instance, as well as splinterplone.
+For using it you need to install should-plone and splinter-plone in your Plone instance.

+From ~/Plone/zinstance execute ./bin/test -s shouldplone